openedx/edx-submissions/README.rst

 edx-submissions
 ===============

-API for creating submissions and scores
+API for creating submissions and scores.

 Overview